fleanend/OpenFaceEyesWeb/Doc/GazeEstimator.md

 ### Output

-- Estimated Gaze Vectors, type:**Vector 3D double**: 2 tridimensional vectors, thus not projected on the 2D surface of the frame/image, which represent the estimated vectors of the tracked person's gaze.
+- **Estimated Gaze Vectors**, type:**Vector 3D double**: 2 tridimensional vectors, thus not projected on the 2D surface of the frame/image, which represent the estimated vectors of the tracked person's gaze.
 Default value (displayed in case of tracking errors): $[0, 0, -1]$;
-- Estimated Pupils Position, type: **Point 2D int**: 2 bidimensional points which indicate the estimated position of the right and left pupils with respect to the input frame/image.
+- **Estimated Pupils Position**, type: **Point 2D int**: 2 bidimensional points which indicate the estimated position of the right and left pupils with respect to the input frame/image.
-- Frame/Image:

 ### Parameters